 Pandemic Legacy (2-4 players)

-There’s also a new version of Pandemic out these days called Pandemic Legacy, which is basically like Pandemic on steroids.
+There’s also a version of Pandemic out these days called Pandemic Legacy, which is basically like Pandemic on steroids.
 Okay, maybe not.
 It’s designed to be played by the same four players every single game month after month and as you beat the game, you open boxes, which change the game completely and you have to continue playing the game like that from then on.

 7 Wonders (3-7 players)